adiimated/Flu-Shot-Learning/README.md

 ### Understanding Data: General Metrics

+#### Seasonal Flu and H1N1 Vaccination Rates

+* Vaccinated: 21.2% of the respondents have been vaccinated against H1N1.
+* Not Vaccinated: 78.8% of the respondents have not been vaccinated against H1N1.

 ### Levels of Concern and Knowledge about H1N1

 ### Doctor Recommendations on Vaccinations and Its Influence